🔼The name Bor-ashan or Chor-ashan: Summary

 The name Bor-ashan or Chor-ashan consist of two elements.
-The first part is either בור (bor), meaning well, from the verb באר (ba'ar), to declare:
+In case of Bor-ashan, the first part comes from the noun בור (bor), meaning well:

-Or the first part is כור (kur), meaning smelting pot or furnace, from the root כור I (kwr I):
+In case of Chor-ashan, the first part is כור (kur), meaning smelting pot or furnace:

 The second part of our name is the same as the noun עשן ('ashan), meaning smoke: